erwa/notes/finance/finance.md

 ### Wealthfront

-Robo-investor.
+- Robo-investor.
 No fees on first $10k.
 0.25% fee on money exceeding $10k.
 Does tax-loss harvesting.
+- Does not withhold taxes, so you may need to make estimated tax payments to IRS.

 ### Mutual Fund Capital Gains Distribution